victoriamorris/nielsenTools/README.md

     Options:
         --help  Show help message and exit.

-Input files must be **comma-delimited** files; the file names should end .add, .upd, or .del.
+Input files must be **tab-delimited** files; the file names should end .add, .upd, or .del.

 #### nielsen_isbn_analysis

 Various options allow for the identification of clusters of related ISBNs.

+The database file **isbns.db** must be present in the folder in which the script is run.

 ##### Option 1: to add ISBNs from Nielsen data feeds to the database: